- Classification

 Summary:

-A pale brown to silvery cardinalfish with large brown spots on the sides and distinct brown bands radiating from rear of the eye.
+A pale brown to silvery cardinalfish with 3-4 irregular rows of large brown spots along the sides, and narrow brown bands radiating from the rear of the eye.

 Cite this page as: